mlandry1/CarND/CarND-Vehicle-Detection-P5/README.md

 <img src=./output_images/histogram_dataset.png width="400">

 ##### Data preprocessing
-Then, no preprocessing is used other than a normalizing layer embeded into the model's first layer (Keras lambda layer).
+Then no preprocessing is used other than a normalizing layer embeded into the model's first layer (Keras lambda layer).

 #### Classifier's architecture
 As stated in the lesson, in a traditional CV setup I would have had to run my classifier accross all possible locations inside the image.
 A slidding window technique would have been the way to do it along with some initial guesses (tracking the car and estimating its next position) to reduce the search load.